dyne/Zenroom/docs/pages/zencode-cookbook-given.md

 Then print data
 ```

-When doing son, you would incur in errors, cause Zenroom doesn't load objects with empty or *null* values.
+When doing so, you would incur in errors, cause Zenroom doesn't load objects with empty or *null* values.
 On the other hand, Zenroom doesn't normally allow you to set or change the value of an existing object, so importing an empty object expecting to fill it later, doesn't make much sense.
 You may instead create, copy and rename new objects at execution time, you will read about this in the [When](/pages/zencode-cookbook-when?id=manipulation-sumsubtract-rename-remove-append) section of this manual.